tektronix/tm_devices/docs/configuration.md

 - `retry_visa_connection`
   - This config option will enable a second attempt when creating VISA connections, the second attempt is made after waiting, to allow the device time to become available.
+- `check_for_updates`
+  - This config option will enable a check for any available updates on pypi.org for the package when the `DeviceManager` is instantiated.

 ### Sample Config File